 - Urban search and rescue (USAR), and

-We work closely with the NSW Police, Health NSW, the Ambulance Service of NSW and the Australian Defence Forces in developing policy and procedures and implementing training exercises to enhance CBR and USAR capability development and ensure interoperability at any incidents of terrorist attack.
-The FRNSW is a member of the NSW Government's Chief Executive Officers Counter Terrorism Committee and contributes to the Cabinet Counter Terrorism Subcommittee.
+FRNSW works closely with the NSW Police Force, Health NSW, the Ambulance Service of NSW and the Australian Defence Forces in developing policy and procedures and implementing training exercises to enhance CBR and USAR capability.
+This is to ensure interoperability at any incidents of terrorist attack.
+FRNSW is a member of the NSW Government's Chief Executive Officers Counter Terrorism Committee and it contributes to the Cabinet Counter Terrorism Subcommittee.

 Fire Services Joint Standing Committee

-The Fire Services Joint Standing Committee Act 1998 [external link] established a committee, with equal representation from the FRNSW and the NSW Rural Fire Service (RFS), to plan and implement coordinated urban and rural fire services.
+The Fire Services Joint Standing Committee Act 1998 [external link] enables FRNSW and the NSW Rural Fire Service (RFS) to plan and implement coordinated urban and rural fire services.